Associate Professor, Public Relations

 Awards and Fellowships

-Cultural and Critial Studies division of the Association for Education in Journalism and Mass Communication, Chicago, IL.
+James E. Murphy Memorial Award.
+(2001) Top faculty paper in the Cultural and Critical Studies division of the Association for Education in Journalism and Mass Communication, Washington, DC.

 2004 Roland Page Teaching Award

-Top faculty paper in the Cultural and Critical Studies division of the Association for Education in Journalism and Mass Communication, Washington, DC.
+Top Two Faculty Paper.
+(2008) Cultural and Critial Studies division of the Association for Education in Journalism and Mass Communication, Chicago, IL.